bolderbrush10/SearchlightAssault/README.md

 - OnPowerLost/Restored event mod interface request (So we don't have to check power manually in onTick)

-- Write up how non-turrets just totally ignore trigger_type_mask And how it's seemingly-impossible to set up a blocklist for an entity that you don't want even-just-turrets to attack.
+- Write up how non-turrets just totally ignore trigger_type_mask...
+  And how it's seemingly-impossible to set up a blocklist for an entity that you don't want even-just-turrets to attack.

 - 'on_save' event, or a way in general to make sure that uninstalling our mod will give people back their original turrets.